nrwl/nx/docs/shared/migration/migration-angular.md

 If you're not ready to make the change yet, you can come back to this later:

-- If you're using Nx Console: open the Vs Code command palette and start typing "Make ng faster".
+- If you're using Nx Console: open the Vs Code command palette and start typing "Convert Angular CLI to Nx Workspace".
 - Regardless of using Nx Console (or your IDE): run `npx nx init` from the root of your project.

 {% cards %}